jedisct1/c-partially-blind-rsa-signatures/README.md

 Random noise must be added to messages that don't include enough entropy.
 An optional "Message Randomizer" can be used for that purpose.

+The scheme was designed by Ghous Amjad, Kevin Yeo and Moti Yung.

 ## Dependencies

 This implementation requires OpenSSL (1.1.x or 3.x.y) or BoringSSL.